ajay-dhangar/algo/docs/algorithms/Computer-Vision-ML-Theory.md

 ---
 id: computer-vision-algorithm
-title: Computer Vision (CV) - An Overview
+title: "Computer Vision (CV) - An Overview"
 sidebar_label: Computer Vision Algorithm
 sidebar_position: 17
 description: "Computer Vision (CV) enables machines to interpret and understand visual data from the world.
 It is widely applied in tasks such as object detection, image classification, and facial recognition."